May 2026

 There are over 5,000 pharmaceutical companies and over 3,000 biotechnology companies in the U.S. Key players, such as Thermo Fisher Scientific, Agilent Technologies, and Bio-Rad Laboratories, are major contributors to the market in the U.S. The National Institute of Health (NIH), a government-led institution, invested $27 million in first-year funding to establish a new program that supports the integration of genomics into learning health systems.

-Asia-Pacific is expected to host the fastest-growing market in the coming years.
+Asia-Pacific is expected to host the fastest-growing market by 21% share in 2025 in the coming years.
 Countries like China, India, Japan, and South Korea witness a surge in the number of biotech and pharmaceutical startups.
 The startups are supported by venture capital investments and technological advancements.
 Government and private institutions conduct seminars, workshops, and conferences to share the latest updates about biotech advancements.
 The increasing clinical testing due to the growing patient population contributes to market growth.

 China is projected to become the first country in the world to build a nationwide genomic database covering its entire population by 2049.
 This is driven by the nation’s Human Genome Project (HGP) to accelerate the integration of genomics into national proactive health management.
 In addition, biotech innovations are also on the rise in China.
 It is estimated that China will account for 35% of all FDA approvals in the coming years.

-Europe is considered to be a significantly growing area, due to the rising adoption of advanced technologies and evolving regulatory landscapes that support innovations in the biotech sector.
+Europe is considered to be a significantly growing area by 27% share, due to the rising adoption of advanced technologies and evolving regulatory landscapes that support innovations in the biotech sector.
 Government organizations launch initiatives and provide funding to promote the development of novel diagnostics and therapeutics.
 The increasing prevalence of genetic and rare disorders and growing awareness of exonucleases and their applications propel the market.

 The UK government recently announced an investment of £650 million by 2030 in genomic medicine in England.
 It aims to assess babies’ risk of hundreds of conditions, aligning with their focus on predictive and preventative healthcare.
 The Whole Genomic Sequencing (WGS) programme holds promise for speeding up the diagnosis of genetic, rare, and undiagnosed conditions.